radiantlogic-v8/documentation-new/documentation/operations-guide/03-radiantone-universal-directory-hdap-store-management.md

 A compressed backup file is created in the location indicated in step 4 above, in a folder named after the root naming context being backed up (i.e. o_companydirectory-backup).
 The naming convention for the compressed file is yyyy-mm-dd_hh-mm-ss.zip.
 The compressed file is automatically encrypted using the RadiantOne server certificate keystore password.

 Back ups can also be performed from command line.
-For details, please see the Command Line Configuration Guide.
+For details, please see the [Radiantone Command Line Configuration Guide](/documentation/command-line-configuration-guide/06-naming-context-commands).

 ## Restoring RadiantOne Universal Directory (HDAP) Stores